-Note: ‘[In Britain] the right to education does not give you the right to learn whatever you want, wherever you want.
+Note: ‘ the right to education does not give you the right to learn whatever you want, wherever you want.
 The courts have ruled that the right to education relates to the education system that already exists.
 It does not require the government to provide or subsidise any specific type of education.’ https://www.equalityhumanrights.com/en/human-rights-act/article-2-first-protocol-right-education.

-That being said, it is extremely difficult to reorganise learning along life-based lines and still meet the statutory requirements of the National Curriculum in England.
-The National Curriculum itself needs to be changed from a subject-based to a life-based approach.
+That being said, it is extremely difficult to reorganise learning along life-based lines and still meet the statutory requirements of the national curriculum in England.
+The national curriculum itself needs to be changed from a subject-based to a life-based approach.

-Individual improvements: Life-based learning tackles, as a priority: obesity; mental ill-health; and learning apathy
+Individual improvements: Life-Based Learning tackles, as a priority: obesity; mental ill-health; and learning apathy

-Social improvements: Life-based learning tackles, as a priority: restricted ability in children to communicate effectively; relationship breakdowns (personal and workplace); and lack of community cohesion and activity
+Social improvements: Life-Based Learning tackles, as a priority: restricted ability in children to communicate effectively; relationship breakdowns (personal and workplace); and lack of community cohesion and activity

-Environmental improvements: Life-based learning tackles, as a priority: damage to plant life and degradation of plant environments; abuse of animal life and loss of animal habitats; unsustainable use of physical resources and damage to humankind’s ability to survive into the future
+Environmental improvements: Life-Based Learning tackles, as a priority: damage to plant life and degradation of plant environments; abuse of animal life and loss of animal habitats; unsustainable use of physical resources and damage to humankind’s ability to survive into the future

 Educators have the duty and responsibility to ensure that all children are taught to look after themselves, to interact positively with other people and to live sustainably.
 It is the duty and responsibility of educators to ensure equal priority is given to the education of children in these three areas of life.